jumpnow/jumpnowtek-site/_posts/2017-03-06-BeagleBone-Systems-with-Buildroot.md

 And finally, you will probably need your distros 32-bit compatibility libs for the TI PRU compiler package.
 I did using an Ubuntu 16.04 64-bit server for a build system.

 The **jumpnow\_bbb\_pru\_defconfig** uses a ti-linux 4.4.52 kernel with patches and a kernel config that supports using the uio-pruss kernel driver.

+The **jumpnow\_bbb\_defconfig** uses a linux-stable 4.9.28 kernel with patches and dtbs to support the 4DCape 4.3 and 7 inch displays and the new NewHaven 7 inch capacitive touch display.

 The system is minimal and should build fast (~15 minutes), especially on subsequent builds where source has been downloaded and the ccache is populated.